What to do if the image becomes blurred? Signs of a malfunctioning endoscope

 A blurred image is never harmless.
 It can be the symptom of simple clogging… or the harbinger of a weakened endoscope.
 In an industrial environment, where every inspection counts, it’s essential to react at the first sign of trouble.

 Careful cleaning, a basic check or correct activation of the cooling system are sometimes all that’s needed to restore clear vision.
-But if the problem persists, it’s better not to wait: a workshop intervention can often save the endoscope, avoid costly replacement and leave you with perfectly operational equipment.
+But if the problem persists, it’s best not to wait: a workshop intervention can often save the endoscope, avoid costly replacement and leave you with fully operational equipment.

-👉 Do you notice a deterioration in the image or have any doubts?
+👉 If you notice any image degradation or have any doubts, please contact

-Our teams are here to help.
+.
+Our teams are here to help you.
 Whether you need a diagnosis, maintenance or repair, we put our expertise at your service.

 📩 Contact us directly here for technical advice or to schedule an inspection.